Frequently Asked Questions - Admitted Students

 For more information about our Moot Court program, please see our Moot Court webpage.

 Orientation typically begins in late August.
 Attendance at Orientation is REQUIRED.
 A tentative Orientation schedule is available by August 1.
 For a full listing of dates and scheduling information, please consult our academic calendar.

 Most of our law students use a laptop for a variety of coursework, and wireless internet is available throughout the building.
-According to our Technology Services personnelour exam software is Sakai, so any OS laptop will work just fine.
+According to our Technology Services any OS laptop will work just fine and will be compatible with our university systems.
 Their recommendation is to get whatever machine has a solid state hard drive and at least 8GB of RAM.
-For more information, feel free to email email@example.com.
+You are welcome to contact email@example.com with additional questions.

 You will get your schedule as part of the Orientation process.
 Schedules are set in advance for each student, and you will not need to register for any classes.
 For more information about the first year (as well as subsequent years of study at W&L Law) please visit our J.D.
 Program Information webpage.

 No. Individual course schedules for incoming first year students are not available until the first day of Orientation.

 First-year students take a wide variety of classes during their first year.
 During your first semester, you will take Civil Procedure, Contracts, Legal Research, Legal Writing and Torts.
 Second semester you will take Constitutional Law, Criminal Law, Legal Writing II, Property, and Transnational Law.